pkusec/rethinking-honeywords/README.md

 Experiments for Basic Trawling Attacks
 --------------------------------------
-As shown in `experimentsfor_basic_trawling_attacks.pdf`, we further evaluate Juels-Rivest’s four honeyword methods by using three datasets: Tianya, Rockyou and 000webhost.
+As shown in `experiments_for_basic_trawling_attacks`, we further evaluate Juels-Rivest’s four honeyword methods by using three datasets: Tianya, Rockyou and 000webhost.

 An example of attacking code
 --------------------------------------